Jrende/Hondo/README.md

 The future plan is to add all of the functionality of https://bitbucket.org/jrende/3de2 into this.
 To build on linux:
   * Download glfw-3.0.4.
-Extract to /lib, keeping folder structure
+Extract to /lib, keeping folder structure.
+  * Do the same for glew-1.10.0 and GLM.
   * run cmake, followed by make.
-  * run ./glHondo
+  * run glHondo

 Dependencies:
   * cmake
+  * glfw-3.0.4
+  * glew-1.10.0
-  * glfw
+  * glm